JWST ETC to APT Interface Support Information

 General interface issues

-ETC-APT nomenclature differences: A significant effort has been made to standardize the use of keywords and parameter names between the two tools.
-However, there are many details involved, with some depending on context, that have made it impossible to be entirely consistent.
+A significant effort has been made to standardize the use of keywords and parameter names between the 2 tools.
+However, there are many details involved, with some depending on context, that have made it extremely challenging to be entirely consistent.
 While further improvements are being made, users should just be aware that there may be some minor differences, usually understandable with the help of the documentation below and the links provided.

-Handling of dithered observations: The templates of nearly all modes in APT allow the user to select various dither patterns, and sub-dithers in some cases, that are not handled explicitly in ETC. To first order, if one assumes the total number of exposures to be made in the full dither pattern in APT and uses that number of exposures in the ETC, you are approximating the situation fairly well.
-But there can be exceptions to this general rule that need to be considered.
-These cases are also called out in the sections below, as appropriate.
+Dithering can affect the number of exposures to assume in the ETC. The templates of nearly all modes in APT allow the user to select various dither patterns, and sub-dithers in some cases, that are not handled explicitly in the ETC. To first order, one should match the value in the Exposures per specification box in the ETC to the number of dithers given in APT.
+By doing so, you are approximating the noise calculation fairly well.
+However, there can be exceptions to this general rule that need to be considered.
+For instance, there are some ETC modes that don't have a selection for the number of exposures, in which case the number of integrations may be used.
+These cases are called out in the sections below, as appropriate.

 NIRCam interface issues

-Subarray inconsistencies between APT and ETC: The imaging templates in the ETC include subarrays meant only for use in grism mode.
-These will be labeled as unavailable for imaging in future ETC versions.
+Subarray inconsistencies between APT and ETC: The imaging calculations in the ETC include subarrays meant only for use in grism mode.
 See the NIRCam Detector Subarrays article for more information.
-As of ETC 1.2, a warning message is generated that the grism subarrays may not be supported in NIRCAM imaging.
+Running an imaging calculation with a grism subarray will produce a warning message.

 Note also the message above about the actual S/N being higher than the ETC estimates when flat fielding is accounted for.